 You can calculate the free float by subtracting the Early Finish Date of the activity from the Early Start Date of the next activity.

 Free Float = ES of next Activity – EF of current Activity

 Please note that if two activities are converging into a single activity, only one of these two activities may have a free float.

 A Note on the Convention Used in the Example

 You can refer to the first day of your project in two ways.
 Some experts consider it to be “one” and others think of it as “zero.”

-Both conventions are correct, and you are free to choose whichever you prefer.
-I decided to refer to my first day of the project as “one.”
+Both conventions are correct, and you are free to choose.
+I decided to refer to the first day of the project as “one.”